byo-software/steam-openid-connect-provider/README.md

 Similary, you can use the `Hosting:PathBase` in the appsettings.json or the `Hosting__PathBase` environment variable to set the path base.
 If not set, it will default to "/".

 ## Health checks
 This service contains a health check endpoint at `/health`.
-It checks if the Steam login server is up.
+It checks if the Steam login servers are working.

 ## Docker
 [A docker image](https://hub.docker.com/r/imperialplugins/steam-openid-connect-provider) is also available.